-Specific Aim 1: Perturbation data: Generate fine-scale time-series transcriptome data to learn regulatory networks (mentored phase).
+Specific Aim 1: Perturbation data: Generate fine-scale time-series transcriptome data to learn gene regulatory networks (mentored phase).

 Rationale: Because causality moves forward in time, fine-scale time-course gene expression data provides an extremely valuable dataset to support the inference of causal relationships between regulators and regulated genes [12].
-The goal of this aim is to generate a perturbation time-course transcriptome where the data-rich HMT SDG8 likely serves as a master regulator.
-SDG8 expression is induced by sucrose supply by 2-10 fold in dark-grown Arabidopsis seedlings [NASCARRAY database: NRID5273, 5275, 5277; NRID5279, 5281, 5283] and [50–52].
+The goal of this aim is to generate a time-course perturbation transcriptome where the data-rich HMT SDG8 likely serves as a master regulator.
+SDG8 expression is induced by sucrose by 2-10 fold in dark-grown Arabidopsis seedlings ([NASCARRAY database: NRID5273, 5275, 5277; NRID5279, 5281, 5283] and [50–52]).
 This observation agrees with the notion that SDG8 mediates a sucrose response [53] [Li et al unpublished].
 Therefore, I will generate a fine-scale time-course transcriptome profile in response to sucrose nutrient sensing.

 Experimental Approaches: Wild-type Arabidopsis plants will be grown in a hydroponic system, which facilitates rapid and instant treatment with sucrose.
 7-day-old dark-grown Arabidopsis seedlings will be treated with 10mM sucrose and compared to controls [50, 54].
 Both sucrose treated plants and control plants will be harvested, in triplicates, at 10 time points for RNA-seq (Fig. 4).
 To capture the best dynamic pattern of SDG8 mRNA level, the time points will be determined based on a pilot experiment to measure the temporal induction of SDG8 mRNA by qRT-PCR.
-My preliminary data suggests that a 2hr treatment of sucrose induces 1.5 fold increase in mRNA level of SDG8, therefore, the time points for qRT-PCR test will be 5min, 20min, 60min, 90min, 2hr, 4hr, 8hr and 12hr.
-This pilot study will help determine the range and intervals of time points for RNA-seq for finest time resolution.
-For example, if SDG8 is significantly induced at 30min, the time points for RNA-seq will be 0, 5, 10, 15, 30, 45, 60, 90, 120, 150min.
+My preliminary data suggests that a 2hr treatment of sucrose induces a 1.5-fold increase in mRNA level of SDG8, therefore, the time points for qRT-PCR test will be 5min, 20min, 60min, 90min, 2hr, 4hr, 8hr and 12hr after sucrose supply.
+This pilot study will help determine the range and intervals of time points for RNA-seq to achieve finest time resolution.
+For example, if SDG8 is significantly induced at 30min, the time points for RNA-seq will be 0, 5, 10, 15, 30, 45, 60, 90, 120, and 150min after the supply of sucrose.
 I aim to perform reliable quantitative comparison of gene expression across time points in an efficient and economical way.
 To satisfy these demands, I will use a block design for multiplexed RNA-Seq libraries as shown in Fig. 4 [55].
 Total RNA will be extracted and barcoded RNA-seq libraries will be prepared according to [56].
 The RNA-seq libraries will be sequenced on an Illumina HiSeq platform at the NYU genomics core.
 Bioinformatics analysis: The Illumina HiSeq raw reads will be aligned to Arabidopsis TAIR 10 genome and gene counts will be generated using the TopHat-Cufflinks suite [57, 58].
 The gene counts will be normalized by Quantile normalization, to render the expression measures across time points comparable [59].
 Finally ANOVA, Linear model [60] and other appropriate statistical tests will be conducted in R to determine the genes responding to sugar treatments over time.
 These sugar-responsive genes form the universe for predictive network modeling in Aim 2.

-Innovation: The transcriptome response of Arabidopsis to sucrose-treatments has been measured [52, 53, 61–63].
-However, a detailed time-course transcriptome describing the fine-scale kinetics of gene response to sucrose – which is required to derive predictive network models is still lacking.
+Innovation: The transcriptome response of Arabidopsis to sucrose-treatments has been reported [52, 53, 61–63].
+However, a detailed time-course transcriptome describing the fine-scale kinetics of gene response to sucrose, which is required to derive predictive network models, is still lacking.
 The proposed research will fill this information gap, providing a temporal insight of the genetic response to a supply of energy molecules, and to fuel network analysis as proposed in Aim 2.